Dinner will never be the same when you make this Extra Cheesy Brussels Sprout Gratin. You’ll love all this cheesy goodness!

 - 6 ounces of freshly grated Gouda

 - Preheat oven to 375 degrees.
 Butter a 8 cup (8x12) baking dish.

 - Rinse and cut the bottoms off all the brussels sprouts.
 Depending on the size of the brussels sprout halve or quarter it.
 Set aside.

 - While the Bechamel is cooking, cook the brussels spouts in a pot of boiling salted water.
-Cook until tender when pierced with the tip of a knife.
-Drain and put into the baking dish.
+Cook until tender, when pierced with the tip of a knife.
+Drain and set aside.

 - To assemble the gratin, gently mix the Bechamel and brussels sprouts together.
 Top off with the rest of the cheese and an extra sprinkling of salt and pepper.

 - Bake, uncovered, until bubbling and golden, about 25-30 minutes.